 “The use of the term “working days” is also catching a lot of people out, with many expecting their passport to arrive within two weeks, rather than the minimum of four, which, in many cases, is not being met at the moment.

-“Despite the annual summer surge, Minister Charlie Flanagan appears to be completely unprepared to deal with the level of applications being lodged.
+“Despite the annual summer surge, Minister Simon Coveney appears to be completely unprepared to deal with the level of applications being lodged.
 While Brexit has no doubt had an impact on the increase in demand for Irish passports, this possibility had been flagged as far back as the summer of 2016 so there is no excuse for the current delays which are being experienced by applicants.